 - (i) The approach incorporates and performs unsupervised learning of manifold-valued features, henceforth called labels.
-The approach applies to any feature manifold [SM09] for which the corresponding operations defined below like, e.g., Riemannian means are well-defined and computationally feasible.
+The approach applies to any feature manifold [33] for which the corresponding operations defined below like, e.g., Riemannian means are well-defined and computationally feasible.
 Experiments using S1-valued data (2D-orientations), SO(3)-valued data (orthogonal frames) and features on the positive definite matrix manifold (covariance descriptors) illustrate our approach. - (ii) The evolution of labels (unsupervised learning) is driven by spatially regularized assignments which are not biased towards any spatial centroids.
-This is accomplished by applying the smooth geometric assignment approach to image labeling recently introduced by [ÅPSS17]. - (iii) The smooth settings of both (i), (ii) enable to define a smooth coupled flow where \dot{G} denotes the evolution of labels and \dot{W} the evolution of spatially regularized label assignments that interact through a coupling vector field \mathcal{V} .
+This is accomplished by applying the smooth geometric assignment approach to image labeling recently introduced by [3]. - (iii) The smooth settings of both (i), (ii) enable to define a smooth coupled flow where $\dot{M}$ denotes the evolution of labels and $\dot{W}$ the evolution of spatially regularized label assignments that interact through a coupling vector field $\mathcal{V}$ .
+Concrete instances of (1.1) are (4.35), (4.38) and (4.40).
 This interaction keeps both domains (i) and (ii) separate and hence enables to apply flexibly our approach to various feature manifolds, using the same regularized assignment mechanism.

-$$(\dot{G}, \dot{W}) = \mathcal{V}(G, W) \tag{1.1}$$
+$$(\dot{M}, \dot{W}) = \mathcal{V}(M, W) \tag{1.1}$$

-A preliminary version of this paper $[ZZr^+18]$ introduced the approach called 'coupled flow A' in this paper.
-The present paper elaborates this conference paper in many ways as illustrated by Fig. 1.2, including a more comprehensive experimental evaluation.
-In particular, we provide a more general natural definition of a one-parameter family of unsupervised assignment flows that smoothly interpolate 'coupled flow A' and the novel, more general 'coupled flow B', including these two flows as special cases.
+A preliminary version of this paper [38] introduced the approach called 'coupled flow A' in this paper.
+The present paper elaborates this conference paper in many ways as illustrated by Figure 1.2, including a generalization to a one-parameter family of coupled flows and a more comprehensive experimental evaluation.